ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 It wasn't until I switched back to my 60% that I realized just how much mental energy I was expending.
 The feeling of just hitting number and symbol keys without a second thought was incredibly freeing.

-### It Feels Like a Cheap Toy
+### It's Cheap (and That's Okay)
-Look, I know this is an entry-level board, but coming from a premium board like the LX60 Copper Edition, the Planck feels... well, it feels like a cheap piece of shit.
+Let's be clear: the Planck is an entry-level board, and at $99 for the base kit, the price is fair.
+It wouldn't have made any sense for me to drop $500 on a keyboard intended as an educational detour.
+I needed a tool for a temporary job, and for that, the Planck was a great choice.
+It delivered a decent typing experience for my "internship" without breaking the bank.

+That being said, coming from a premium board like the LX60 Copper Edition—a board whose kit cost three times the Planck's—or even the Tofu60 2.0, the difference is stark.
+These are admittedly unfair comparisons, but it's what I have, and it highlights what you give up at this price point.

-It's not just about the case.
-It's the lack of heft and the hollow sound.
-I'm used to keyboards that double as bludgeoning tools.
-My Tofu60 2.0 is a relatively inexpensive board, but it's a dense, solid block of aluminum that feels like a serious tool.
-The Planck feels like a toy in comparison.
+The main thing is the feel.
+I'm used to keyboards that could double as bludgeoning tools.
+My Tofu60 2.0 is also a budget board, but it's a dense block of aluminum that feels like a serious instrument.
+The Planck, by contrast, feels like a toy.

-While its lack of weight is a huge plus for portability, it just feels flimsy and insubstantial on a desk.
-It slides around, it sounds hollow and pingy even with foams, and it lacks the satisfying presence of a well-built keyboard.
-For someone who appreciates the tactile and aesthetic side of this hobby, it was a disappointment.
+While its lightness is a huge plus for portability, it feels flimsy and insubstantial at a proper workstation.
+It slides around and sounds like complete ass without foams (and still not great with).
+For someone who appreciates the tactile and aesthetic presence of a well-built keyboard, it was a constant, if only mild, disappointment.

 ## So, What Did I Learn?
 This whole experiment was about pushing my boundaries and seeing what was on the other side.
 The Planck was a difficult, frustrating, and ultimately invaluable teacher.
 Here's what I'm taking with me: